 South Australia’s container deposit scheme (CDS) keeps our state free from unsightly beverage litter.
 Many people who visit South Australia comment on our clean streets, parks, beaches and river systems.

 South Australia introduced its container deposit legislation (CDL) in 1977, and in 2017 celebrated its 40th anniversary.
-Our container deposit scheme continues to be a highly successful environmental program aimed at litter reduction and resource recovery.
+Our container deposit scheme continues to be a highly successful product stewardship program for litter reduction and resource recovery.

 Review of Container Deposit Scheme

 Much has changed since the start of the CDS in 1977, including in terms of types of containers, consumer choices, technology, and markets for recycled materials.
 It is therefore important to look for opportunities to improve the CDS in a modern context, both in terms of its role in recycling, and in litter reduction.
 This includes considering lessons learned by other CDS jurisdictions in Australia and across the world.

 During January–March 2019, South Australians were invited to provide feedback on the scoping paper, Improving South Australia’s Recycling Makes Cents.
 The paper and summary launched the public conversation about opportunities to improve the state’s CDS.

 CDS Review Reference Group

 The CDS Review Reference Group was formed to represent the range of interests within the CDS – collection depots, super collectors, manufacturers, retailers, waste industry associations, non-government organisations and community groups.
 Its purpose is to provide advice to the government about key issues and opportunities, provide data and information to inform evidence based decision making, and assist in evaluating options and support implementation of improvements.

 The first meeting was held on 15 February 2019 to provide information to key stakeholders about the review and to workshop key issues and opportunities.